agoryuno/robust_control/README.md

 ## Function `get_control()`

-Given the matrix of values 'orig_mat' and the row index 'treated_i', computes synthetic controls for each combination of `eta` and `mu` for the respective numbers of `eta_n` and `mu_n`.
+Given the matrix of values `orig_mat` and the row index `treated_i`, computes synthetic controls for each combination of `eta` and `mu` for the respective numbers of `eta_n` and `mu_n`.